inspr/core-legacy/docs/values_configuration.md

 # Helm chart values Configuration

-The following table lists the configurable parameters of Inspr Helm Chart and their default values, they can be setted with the flag on the helm command to overwrite the default ones.
+The following table lists the configurable parameters of Inspr Helm Chart and their default values.
+They can be setted with the flag on the helm command to overwrite the default ones.

 ## Insprd values